junxit/us-congress-bills-112/bill.md

 ---
 legis-num: H.R.
 2112
-congress: 112th CONGRESS
+congress: One Hundred Twelfth Congress of the United States of America
-session: 1st Session
+session: At the First Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber:
 ---

 # H.R.
 2112

-> Making appropriations for Agriculture, Rural Development, Food and Drug Administration, and Related Agencies programs for the fiscal year ending September 30, 2012, and for other purposes.
+> Making consolidated appropriations for the Departments of Agriculture, Commerce, Justice, Transportation, and Housing and Urban Development, and related programs for the fiscal year ending September 30, 2012, and for other purposes.

+## § 1.
+Short title

+-  This Act may be cited as the “Consolidated and Further Continuing Appropriations Act, 2012”.

+## § 2.
+Table of contents

+-  The table of contents of this Act is as follows:

+## § 3.
+References

+-  Except as expressly provided otherwise, any reference to this Act contained in any division of this Act shall be treated as referring only to the provisions of that division.

+## § 4.
+Statement of appropriations

+-  The following sums in this Act are appropriated, out of any money in the Treasury not otherwise appropriated, for the fiscal year ending September 30, 2012.